abby711/CNN-Projects/README.md

 The above projects are based on CNN.

 This list shows the projects which are be built to develop hands-on experience in areas related to/ using CNN.

+CHARACTER RECOGNITION USING CNN WITH GUI

+DIABETES DETECTION